The Restructuring Review: Indonesia

 - when a bankruptcy estate is in a state of insolvency, this will be reflected in the minutes of the creditors' meeting to be uploaded to the court tracking system, and no separate supervisory judge's order is required;

-- if the secured creditors are unable to sell by themselves the collateral within two months of the state of insolvency, the collateral must be handed over to the receiver to be sold at public auction;
+- if the secured creditors themselves are unable to sell the collateral within two months of the state of insolvency, the collateral must be handed over to the receiver to be sold at public auction;

 - if the sale at public auction does not materialise, a private sale at the supervisory judge's approval may be carried out by the receiver after two attempts to hold a public auction, as evidenced by the minutes of auction; and

 - the end of bankruptcy proceedings does not automatically dissolve a company; the receiver will act as liquidator in the process of revoking legal entity status, certificate of registration and tax identification.

 In 2021, two developments occurred.
 First was enactment of Ministry of Law and Human Rights Regulation No. 18/2021 on Guidelines for Receiver/Administrator Fees, which introduced an hourly rate of 4 million rupiahs per hour for a receiver in bankruptcy, with maximum fees capped in accordance with the following tiered rules: